Chicago Chiropractic Care - Alleviate Lower Back Pain Associated with Bending Difficulty

-If you’re in group A, you’re better off than most Americans.
+Group A - you’re better off than most Americans.
 Your spine is healthy and flexible.
 You may already get regular chiropractic treatments and you may take part in regular strengthening and flexibility exercises, like yoga.
 This is great!
 Keep it up!

-If you’re in group B, you’re still doing pretty well compared to most Americans.
+Group B - you’re still doing pretty well compared to most Americans.
 In order to keep that flexibility and maybe even increase it, you should visit a chiropractor to discuss your spinal health.
 Also, stretching and strengthening exercises like yoga and pilates will help keep your spine in excellent health.

-If you’re in group C, you need to take action before the situation worsens.
+Group C - you need to take action before the situation worsens.
 You may just consider your stiffness part of the aging process – but it doesn’t have to be that way.
 With proper chiropractic care and the introduction of stretching and strengthening exercises, you may be able to improve your spinal flexibility before it get worse.

 Why Can’t I Bend Over Like I Used To Be Able To?